-(Hours subject to change during holidays and term breaks; may be working remotely due to COVID-19)
+(Hours subject to change during holidays and term breaks)

 Overview

 The College of Medicine M.D.
 Registrar manages and maintains the academic records of all medical students.
 The primary role of the Registrar is to maintain the permanent records and documents pertinent to each matriculated student's progress throughout medical school.
 The Registrar is also responsible for maintaining the documents that preserve the institutional memory of the college pertaining to the student academic record.